MS059 Evaluations

 - 2020: Direct coding practice and one-on-one time were valued.

-- 2021: Readings and projects were beneficial, though the lack of feedback and organization were concerns.
+- 2021: Readings and projects were beneficial.

 - 2022: Kaggle tutorials received mixed reviews; some found them useful while others criticized them alongside the perceived lack of impactful exercises.